K. Radhakrishnan (police officer): Awards and honors

 K. Radhakrishnan with his award for "Community Policing".

 In the course of his duty as Superintendent of Police, Vellore District, Dr. K. Radhakrishnan was awarded the Gandhi Adigal Police Medal for eradication of illicit liquor menace in his region.

 Assuming role as the Commissioner of Police of Coimbatore City in the immediate aftermath of the Serial Blasts of 1998 and in partnership with civil society, Radhakrishnan employed the philosophy of 'Community Policing', which enlisted the civil society's participation to fight communalism.
 This resulted in him being conferred with the 'Community Policing Award' in 2002 by the International Association of Chiefs of Police (IACP), Alexandria, VA, United States.

 Later on he developed a model on 'Communal Relations Management' which won him the 'Queen's Award for Innovation in Police Training and Development' in 2004.

 During his stint as the Deputy Inspector General of Police in the Police Training College Chennai, Radhakrishnan worked on a project report that detailed into enhancing the roles of the women police officers, which won him recognition by the Queen's Award Panel once again.
 He was awarded the 'Queen's Award for Innovation in Police Training and Development' in 2002.
 This project was then successfully implemented in the Police Training College, Chennai.

 He was awarded the President's Police Medal in 1999 for "Distinguished Service" during his stint as the Commissioner of Police in Coimbatore, for his efforts towards restoring peace and harmony in the city that was left dilapidated post the blasts.

 Personal life

 K. Radhakrishnan during the inauguration of his new Higher Secondary School in Srivilliputthur.

 The new Higher Secondary School in Srivilliputthur that K. Radhakrishnan built in his hometown.

-In his personal life, Radhakrishnan is a voracious reader, a fervent patron of Tamil Literature and an academic at heart.
-Having been disadvantaged in many instances in the educational front during his early years, he has made it his single most important goal to achieve proper educational standards for children in the rural areas.
-In this principle, he took to himself to convert his primary school into a full-fledged Higher Secondary School that provides free but quality education to the impoverished children in the locality.
+In his personal life, Radhakrishnan enjoys reading, Tamil literature, and academics.
+Motivated by challenges in his early years, he converted his primary school into a full-fledged Higher Secondary School that provides free education to the impoverished children in the locality.

 He acted as a resource person, delivering lectures for the National Police Academy, Tamil Nadu Police Training College, Madras University, Anna University, Annamalai University and Indian Bank Management Academy for Growth & Excellence.

 He also acts as a consultant for the Bureau of Police Research and Development, New Delhi on Community Policing.